Capitalismo, você realmente sabe o que é?

 Capitalism, do you really know what it is?

-There is a persistent tendency, largely cultivated through ignorance, to confuse capitalism with a political ideology.
-The error is not only conceptual, but strategic: by disguising an economic phenomenon as an ideology, the illusion is created that it can be replaced by decree, as if it were merely a matter of political will.
+There is a persistent tendency, lovingly cultivated in social science departments and newspaper editorial offices, to confuse capitalism with a political ideology.
+This error is not merely conceptual; it is a symptom of functional illiteracy.
+The error is strategic: by disguising a natural economic phenomenon as an ideology, the illusion is created that it can be replaced by decree, as if it were merely a matter of political will.

-Unlike a political system, capitalism does not impose moral norms, does not dictate values and does not demand ideological loyalties.
-It simply reflects the free choices of individuals within a set of given conditions.
-This is why it is compatible with any political arrangement: it can coexist with both liberal democracies and authoritarian regimes, even if, in the latter case, the functioning of the market is severely compromised by state arbitrariness.
+This is why it is compatible with almost any political arrangement, being able to coexist with both liberal democracies and authoritarian regimes, although, in the latter case, the functioning of the market is severely compromised and distorted by state arbitrariness.
+Capitalism is freedom in action; what you do with it is your problem, not the system's.

 José Rodolfo G. H. Almeida is a writer and editor of the website www.conectados.site